zsparal/api-documentation/source/reference/v2/refunds-api/list-order-refunds.rst

    The object containing the queried data.

-   .. parameter:: shipments
+   .. parameter:: refunds
       :type: array

-      An array of shipment objects as described in :doc:`Get shipment </reference/v2/shipments-api/get-shipment>`.
+      An array of refund objects as described in :doc:`Get payment refund </reference/v2/refunds-api/get-payment-refund>`.

 .. parameter:: _links
    :type: object

-   Links related to the lists of shipments.
+   Links to help navigate through the lists of refunds.
 Every URL object will contain an ``href`` and a ``type`` field.

    .. parameter:: self
       :type: object

-      The URL to the current set of shipments.
+      The URL to the current set of refunds.

+   .. parameter:: previous
+      :type: object

+      The previous set of refunds, if available.

+   .. parameter:: next
+      :type: object

+      The next set of refunds, if available.

    .. parameter:: documentation
       :type: object

-      The URL to the shipment list endpoint documentation.
+      The URL to the List order refunds endpoint documentation.

 Example
 -------